What should Bible characters look like?

-Occasionally someone will GUFFAW at a Bible character who has blue eyes in some Bible video we are using.
+Occasionally a church member will GUFFAW at a Bible character who has blue eyes in some Bible video we are using.
 They are convinced that blue-eyes are not “Middle Eastern.”
 While I personally don’t use “blue” as an eye color in our software, you can occasionally see an actor (or even Jesus) with blue eyes in some of the movies I recommend.
-I like to turn that “guffaw” into a teaching moment, -a moment to share some info about genetics and Middle Easterners, and a teachable moment about how “should” a Bible character be portrayed.

 Sharing that fact, I then like to turn the discussion away from the genetics of eye color and towards a more important understanding: